The Lesson, Again, is Humility

 “The present time has one advantage over every other—it is our own.”
 (Charles Caleb Colton)

-So it seems that we are not quite as special as we would like to believe.
-In addition to being just another iteration of ape living on a random planet at the centre of nothing, we in fact do not reign over nature.
+And so it seems that we are not quite as special as we would like to believe.
+In addition to being another iteration of ape living on a random planet at the centre of nothing, we in fact do not reign over nature.
 We do not command her, nor do we fully understand her.
 Yet our romanticized relationship with her is almost second “nature” to us.
 We proudly (and arrogantly) bask in the glory of our species’ special status, but it’s all an illusion.
 It always has been.

 “They stood there, King of the Hill, Top of the Heap, Ruler of All They Surveyed, Unimpeachable Monarchs and Presidents, trying to understand what it meant to own a world and how big a world really was.”
 (Ray Bradbury)

 There is bravery in being modest, and strength in being humble, especially in times like these.
 Find it in yourself, and kneel before that which humbles you; or deny it—the choice is yours.
-This pandemic will pass, and we will be confronted once again with the mammoth threat that remains: the impending collapse of the natural world as we know it.
+The pandemic will pass, and we will be confronted once again with the mammoth threat that remains: the impending collapse of the natural world as we know it.
 It should be as humbling as it is daunting; abasing as it is confronting, but only if we face it head on.
 The world is what it is, after all; nature is what it is.
-And we are what we are: just another iteration of ape, located at the centre of nothing, interacting with our environment in a delicate and complex exchange (as all living things do), but in ways that now beg for greater responsibility and compassion from us—and for greater humility.
+And we are what we are: just another iteration of ape, located at the centre of nothing, interacting with our environment in a delicate and complex exchange (as all living things do), but in ways that now beg for greater responsibility and compassion—and greater humility.

 In this crisis and the next; in this crisis and THE crisis of all crises, the lesson is humility.
 Again and again, it’s humility.